pretix/pretix/doc/api/resources/events.rst

    Creates a new event with properties as set in the request body and settings and items copied from the exiting event.

+   Please note that you can only copy from events under the same organizer.

    **Example request**:

    .. sourcecode:: http